 Anne was briefly reunited with two friends, Hanneli Goslar (named “Lies” in the diary) and Nanette Blitz, who both survived the war.
 They said that Anne, naked but for a piece of blanket, explained she was infested with lice and had thrown her clothes away.
 They described her as bald, emaciated and shivering but although ill herself, she told them that she was more concerned about Margot, whose illness seemed to be more severe.
 Goslar and Blitz did not see Margot who remained in her bunk, too weak to walk.
 Anne said they were alone as both of their parents were dead.

 Why am I emphasizing all this?
 Because I want to make it clear that Anne Frank was wrong.
 People are not innately good.
 Her words were whistling in the dark, written to give herself faith and courage under terrible circumstances.
-They cannot and should not be used as a yardstick for measuring human being’s natural state.
+They cannot and should not be used as a yardstick for measuring humanity’s natural state.
 And for Liberals to cling to this “ideology” moves beyond optimism into self-destruction.

 Anyone who has children knows that, while they have a tremendous capacity for love, and have within them the seeds for reason and kindness, their innate state is more Lord of the Flies than anything else.
 Children are naturally violent, greedy and jealous.
 What tempers children is a society’s externally imposed value system.
 And these value systems don’t spring out of whole cloth.
 They are the results of centuries of give and take, violence, refining, and thought.